PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   *bool, optional, default = False*

-  If we have random profiles in Lsun/pc^2 we do not fit one of the known functions to them keepand assume they are SBR_Profile when multiplied with MLratio, if set to false we attempt to fit a profile to them with known functions.
+  If we have random profiles in Lsun/pc^2 we do not fit one of the known functions to them and simply assume the profile is to be converted to ar SBR Density Profile by mutiplying this profile
+  with the ML ratio,
+  If set to false we attempt to fit the input profile with an exponential, sersic, herquist or hernquist+exponential.

 **band**: